Revisiting the integral form of Gauss' law for a generic case of electrodynamics with arbitrarily moving Gaussian surface: Introduction

-where $q_{\text{in}}(t)=\int_{V(t)}\rho(\vec{r},t)\text{d}^3\vec{r}$ is the total (arbitrarily moving) charge inside the volume $V(t)$ at any instant of time $t$ and $s(t)$ represents the moving Gaussian surface which encloses the volume $V(t)$ in the free space as described in figure \ref{fig1}.
-It appears that the form of Eqn.~(\ref{eqn5a}) for a generic non-static case is essentially the same as that of Eqn.~(\ref{eqn5}) for a static case.
-Let us call Eqn.~(\ref{eqn5a}) as the original integral form of Gauss's law for electrodynamics.
-This time-dependent form is also available in textbooks \cite{Rothwell2}.
-However, the time $t$ has been used as a parameter in both the $s(t)$ and the $V(t)$ while deriving Eqn.~(\ref{eqn5a}) from Eqn.~(\ref{eqn5}).
-Such a parametrization does not explicitly take neither the motion of the surface $s(t)$ nor the motion of the charges inside and outside $s(t)$ into account.
-Thus a doubt remains whether Eqn.~(\ref{eqn5a}) is true for a generic non-static case of both the Gaussian surface $s(t)$ and the charges inside and outside the Gaussian surface.
-Hence we are motivated to examine the validity of Eqn.~(\ref{eqn5a}) with the explicit use of motion of both the Gaussian surface $s(t)$ and the charges inside and outside $s(t)$.
+where $q_{\text{in}}(t)=\int_{V(t)}\rho(\vec{r},t)\text{d}^3\vec{r}$ represents the total (arbitrarily moving) charge inside the volume $V(t)$ at any instant of time $t$ and $s(t)$ represents the arbitrary moving Gaussian surface which encloses the volume $V(t)$ in the free space as described in figure \ref{fig1}.
+Eqn.~(\ref{eqn5a}) must be the time-dependent form of Gauss' law which is available in the literature \cite{Rothwell2}.
+However, the time $t$ is used here as a parameter in both $s(t)$ and $V(t)$ while deriving Eqn.~(\ref{eqn5a}) from Eqn.~(\ref{eqn1}).
+Such a parametrization neither explicitly takes the motion of the surface $s(t)$ nor explicitly takes the motion of the charges inside and outside $s(t)$ into account.
+Thus, a doubt remains whether Eqn.~(\ref{eqn5a}) is true for a generic non-static case.
+Hence, we are motivated to explicitly verify the validity Eqn.~(\ref{eqn5a}) and to provide a transparent derivation of the same by the explicit use of the motion of both the Gaussian surface $s(t)$ and the charges inside and outside $s(t)$.

 Laws of electrostatics and magnetostatics such as Biot-Savart law and Coulomb's law, respectively, were already generalized for electrodynamics with the time-dependence under consideration \cite{Griffiths2}.
 The differential form of Gauss' law, i.e. Eqn.~(\ref{eqn1}), on the other hand, is valid for a generic case of electrodynamics \cite{Born}.
-Thus, a natural question comes - whether the differential form of Gauss' law, i.e. Eqn.~(\ref{eqn5}), is also valid for a generic non-static (dynamic) case of the charges moving arbitrarily inside and outside an arbitrarily moving Gaussian surface.
-A special case of such a study with a fixed amount of charges inside the moving surface, however, was discussed before \cite{Rothwell}.
-Two even more special cases of such a study were also separately discussed (i) for a single charge uniformly moving and (ii) for an accelerated radiating charge, inside a static Gaussian surface under the consideration of the retarded scalar potential \cite{Garcia}.
+Thus, a natural question comes -- whether the differential form of Gauss' law, i.e. Eqn.~(\ref{eqn5}), is also valid for a generic non-static (dynamic) case of the charges moving arbitrarily inside and outside an arbitrarily moving Gaussian surface.
+Special cases of such a study were separately discussed (i) for a single charge uniformly moving and (ii) for an accelerated radiating charge, inside a static Gaussian surface under the consideration of the retarded scalar potential \cite{Garcia}.